WindSoilder/program_principal_from_others/README.md

 * Don't let implementation details lead into the API.  (exceptions, error codes, etc)

 Note that a *leaky abstraction* is an *abstraction* that exposes details and limitations of its underlying implementation to its users that should ideally be hidden away.

+# Notes
+The key to success in modular programming is to maintain independent among modules.
+We do so by insisting on the API being the only point of dependence between client and implementation.